blog

 Let’s start with a quick primer on inflation.
 Inflation often gets billed as a terrible, looming threat.
 And runaway inflation can indeed be disastrous.

-Most inflation isn’t anywhere near the level of “you need to be a billionaire to buy lunch.”
 In some conditions, economists even consider inflation a good thing.
 The U.S. Federal Reserve, the institution in charge of monetary policy, spends a good deal of time managing inflation.
 One of the Reserve’s fundamental strategies is to not only allow for inflation but to target an annual inflation rate of several percent.
+The Federal Reserve continues to manage interest ratesOpens in a new tab with "hawkish patience," acknowledging that while goods prices have cooled, service costs and housing remain "sticky" and resistant to further drops.

 If this sounds crazy, I assure you, it’s not.
 The Fed sets inflation targets for good reason.
 Without inflation, the economy will get to a point where it can no longer grow.
 In this scenario, individual companies can be profitable but any gains they make come exclusively at the expense of other businesses.
 There just isn’t enough money for everyone to increase their profits.